 So how do you make your ads stand out amidst the clutter?

 Simple answer – Capitalize the main keywords on your headline.
-This will increase chances of your ad being noticed.
+This will increase the chances of your ad being noticed.

 5) Include Numbers (Whenever Possible)